The Digital Edition is Posted, & Ready

 Written by Roseanne Staab

-Summit Township supervisors held their April public meeting with Supervisor Bill Agnew leading the salute to the American Flag.
-Supervisors Lud Zarembinski and Jerauld Smith were also in attendance.
+Summit Township held the September public meeting with Supervisor Bill Agnew leading the salute to the American Flag.
+Supervisors Lud Zarembinski and Jerauld Smith were in attendance.
 Secretary Cindy McCoy took the minutes and there were 3 citizens present.

 Read more in this weeks issue.